kongulov/kongulov.dev/_posts/2022-08-29-what-are-indexes-and-how-do-they-work.md

 SELECT * FROM users WHERE gender = 'male' ORDER BY age
 ```

-In this case, we will need to create the index in a different order, because sorting (ORDER) occurs after filtering (WHERE):
+In this case, we will need to create the index in a different order because sorting (ORDER) occurs after filtering (WHERE):

 ```sql
 CREATE INDEX gender_age ON users(gender, age);